Marcel Tiemann: 24 Hours of Le Mans results

+24 Hours of Spa results

 Personal life

 Tiemann lives in Mallorca, Spain with his wife and two children.
 He previously lived in Monaco.
-Following retirement from racing, he is a brand ambassador for Mercedes Benz and also runs a construction company building nursing homes in Germany.
-Tiemann's father is Hans-Jürgen Tiemann who won the 1997 and 1999 24 Hours Nürburgring races, the latter with Sabine Schmitz.
+Following retirement from racing, he became a brand ambassador for Mercedes-Benz and also runs a construction company building nursing homes in Germany.
+Tiemann's father is Hans-Jürgen Tiemann who won the 1997 and 1999 24 Hours of Nürburgring races, the latter with Sabine Schmitz.